tibs/markup-history/markup-history-extended-notes.rst

         Let's start at the very beginning, a @i(very good place) to start )

-Described in Brian Reid's 1980 doctoral dissertation at Carnegie Mellon University.
-Lisp based.

-Similar systems still appear to exist.

-Note the two representations - the second one being more lisp-like.

-Q: **Also, need to check if it is "programmable".**
+.. note:: Q: **Also, need to check if it is "programmable".**

 * `Wikipedia on Scribe`_
 * `Scribe\: A Document Specification Language and its Compiler`_, Brian Reid's 1980 doctoral dissertation at Carnegie Mellon University.

-My first quick scan suggests that this is very worth reading.
-NB: It mentions
+  .. note:: My first quick scan suggests that this is very worth reading.
+NB:
-  |TeX| and EQN (the roff-related tool for equations).
+     It mentions |TeX| and EQN (the roff-related tool for equations) as influences.

 * `Scribe\: Introductory User's Manual`_, First Edition, Brian K. Reid, 1978
-* Scriba_ is "a markup format similar to Scribe".
+* Scriba_ is "a markup format similar to Scribe", with last commit in 2015.
 It references Skribilo_ and scribble_ as being similar.
+* I think one might argue Pollen_ follows in the same footsteps, although it's not clear from it's documentation if the author is aware of Scribe_.
+* The markup described in `This is Scribe!`_ (Manuel Serrano and Erick Gallesio, 2002)  appears to be entirely unrelated.

 .. _`Wikipedia on Scribe`: https://en.wikipedia.org/wiki/Scribe_(markup_language)
 .. _`Scribe\: A Document Specification Language and its Compiler`: http://reports-archive.adm.cs.cmu.edu/anon/scan/CMU-CS-81-100.pdf